fmerg/pymerkle/README.md

 This library implements

-- a balanced Merkle-Tree, with possibly odd number of leaves, capable of providing consistency-profs in addition to audit-proofs (generally known as _merkle-proofs_) with defense against second-preimage attack.
+- a _balanced_ Merkle-Tree, with possibly odd number of leaves, capable of providing consistency-profs in addition to audit-proofs and defense against second-preimage attack
 - flexible mechanisms for validating the provided proofs

-It is currently the only Python library supporting all the above features, with an eye on protocols like Certificate Transparency and real-life applications.
+It is currently the only Python implementation supporting all the above features, with an eye on protocols like Certificate Transparency and real-life applications.

 ## Installation